Barre, VT – More Than Just a Granite Quarry Town

 Barre City has so much to offer.
 Granite Center of the World offers more than just industry.
 It has a variety of recreational options and convenient downtown shopping.

-Volunteers groom trails for winter recreation in the Town Forest every year.
-Popular activities include snowmobiling, cross country skiing and snowshoeing.
+Volunteers groom trails for winter recreation in the Town Forest every year. popular activities include snowmobiling, cross country skiing and snowshoeing.
 Hunters also harvest turkey and deer in the Town.

 Barre’s Nightclub is a favorite in the area and features karaoke and live music, as well as pool tables.
 Pair a beer with a burger and tater tot nachos while enjoying the fun.
 The Country Club of Barre is a top rated course and men’s league play is offered each week.
 The club is located in a portion of the building that previously housed Aubuchon Hardware.